 He came home in a Toyota Matrix.
 He was 75 at the time.

 Predicting consumer behavior is like trying to predict the weather in Central Oregon.
 Things change by the minute.

-God only knows what possessed him to switch from a Ford pick-up truck to a little urban pocket-rocket.
+God only knows what possessed my father to switch from a Ford pick-up truck to a little urban pocket-rocket.
 The Matrix is more suited to base-thumping car stereo blast-a-thons than my dad’s easy-listening coastal lifestyle.

 No amount of big data could have could have predicted it.

 In hindsight, I suppose you could say it was consistent with his car-buying history, which is even more erratic than his golf game.
 I challenge anyone to find a pattern in this list:

 1970 Chevy Caprice Station Wagon